addulac/phd/source/13_models.md

 \end{equation}
 With $n_k$ the number of atoms for cluster k such that $n_k = \sum_{i=1}^n \delta_{X_i}(A_k)$.

 The Chinese Restaurant Process (CRP) is the process associated to the predictive distribution of the DP where $G$ has been marginalized out (Eq. \ref{eq:crp}).
-It illustrate the infinite mixture model induced by the DP.
+It illustrates the infinite mixture model induced by the DP.
 It is defined as follows:

 * Assume a Chinese Restaurant with an infinite number of tables, each table can welcome an unlimited number of customers and table $k$ serves dish $X_k^*.$
 * First customer sit at first table.